jbloomlab/map_flu_serum_Perth2009_H3_HA/README.md

   - [results/avgdiffsel/avg_sel_tidy.csv](results/avgdiffsel/avg_sel_tidy.csv): the across-replicate average differential selection for each mutation for each serum sample.
     **This is where you should look if you want the numerical results shown in the plots.**

+  - [results/selection_tables/percent_infectivity_table.csv](results/selection_tables/percent_infectivity_table.csv): the percent infectivity remaining for the mutant virus library for each replicate of mutational antigenic profiling.

+  - [results/selection_tables/serum_dilution_table.csv](results/selection_tables/serum_dilution_table.csv): the concentration of serum or antibody used in each replicate of mutational antigenic profiling.
+For sera, the values indicate the dilution of serum.
+For antibodies, they are the concentration in ug/ml.
+For serum / antibody mixes, they are the dilution of serum followed by the antibody concentration in ug/ml.

   - [results/renumbered_codoncounts](results/renumbered_codoncounts): the counts of each mutation in each sample, after renumbering to H3 numbering.

   - [.results/figures/final](.results/figures/final): the final figures for the paper.